buccaneerai/note-window-consumer/performance/2023-04-26/Allergy/h.md

 - Claritin

 #### Assessment & Plan
-- Allergy symptoms: Perform rapid tests for flu and COVID; Recommend trying Zyrtec (10 mg nightly) for a week, either over the counter or prescription; Follow up if symptoms change or questions arise
+- Allergy symptoms: Recommend trying over-the-counter Zyrtec (10 mg nightly) for a week; consider prescription if needed
+- Rapid tests for flu and COVID: Perform tests to rule out flu and COVID as causes of symptoms